We greatly appreciate any support that you wish to offer to our Center.

 If you would like to make a donation to the UCLA Center for East-West Medicine, please select a method of donation below:

-If you would like to support us by other means (e.g. sharing your expertise and volunteering your time, gifts of appreciated securities, matching gifts, pledges, real estate, bequests, charitable gift annuities, and qualified retirement plans), please inquire with our administrative office at [email protected].
+If you would like to support us by other means (e.g. sharing your expertise and volunteering your time, gifts of appreciated securities, matching gifts, pledges, real estate, bequests, charitable gift annuities, and qualified retirement plans), or have any questions related to donating to a specific CEWM fund contact our administrative office at [email protected].
+For gift donations directly to UCLA CEWM, please reach out to Anna Fong at [email protected].

 UCLA’s taxpayer identification numbers (TINs) are the employer identification numbers assigned by the Internal Revenue Service.
 UCLA's federal taxpayer ID number is 95-225-0801.